 New Tesla Model 3 versus used Tesla Model S: range & charging

-The Model 3 is the fastest charging car on sale until the Porsche Taycan arrives, and delivers a similar real-world range to a used Model S
+The Model 3 is one of the fastest charging cars on sale, and delivers a similar real-world range to a used Model S

 The Tesla Model 3 is the first Tesla to come with a CCS port (the standard European socket type for public rapid chargers) and its 200kWh maximum charging speed is fastest of any Tesla – or indeed any car until the Porsche Taycan arrives.